-A grant was given to develop a bee-keeping project, working with a number of women’s groups in Machakos County.
+PCAT has provided a number of grants to develop a bee-keeping project, working with a number of women’s groups in Machakos County.
 The aim of the project is to develop local honey production, the sale of which will increase incomes for the women involved.
-Initial grants were provided to meet the cost of purchasing beehives.
-Initially five beehives were supplied to each group but this may be increased depending on availability of funds.
 This project has been developed by MCU in liaison with the Agriculture Department.
 Grants have included the provision of beehives and protective suits for the women when harvesting the honey.

 In 2015 PCAT provided a grant to meet the cost of training women’s groups involved with the bee-keeping project.
-The grant will be used to provide training with regard to the production, processing and storage of honey.
+The grant was used to provide training with regard to the production, processing and storage of honey.
 The training has been developed in partnership with a technical team from Machakos County with expertise in bee-keeping and honey production.
-Over 3,000 women will benefit from the training.
+Over 3,000 women benefitted from the training.

 A grant to Mathima self-help group towards the cost of constructing a commercial greenhouse.
-The greenhouse will be irrigated using micro-irrigation techniques by water pumped from the Mathima Dam and will be used to grow tomatoes, peppers and other crops for sale.
-It is expected that the project will benefit 30 households comprising over 200 people.
+The greenhouse is irrigated using micro-irrigation techniques by water pumped from the Mathima Dam and is used to grow tomatoes, peppers and other crops for sale.
+The project benefits 30 households comprising over 200 people.

 In 2014 PCAT provided small grants to a number of local self-help groups for the purchase of chickens.
 The chickens are used for breeding as well as egg production – the chicks were then supplied to members of the group who had not benefitted from the original allocation.

-The Trust has begun developing projects in partnership with the Little Sisters of Francis in the Kasarani district of Nairobi, supporting marginalised women in the local area and specifically the members of the Joy Women’s group who earn money sorting and recycling rubbish dumped on a local rubbish tip.
+The Trust has begun developing projects in partnership with the Little Sisters of Francis in the Kasarani district of Nairobi, supporting marginalised women in the local area and specifically the members of the Joy Women’s Group who earn money sorting and recycling rubbish on a local rubbish tip.
 In 2015 PCAT provided a grant to develop a poultry rearing project and a further grant in 2018 to provide chickens to supply eggs both for the women’s families and for sale to generate additional income.